-Registration is requested for this program.
-To register, please call 412-531-8754 or ask at the front desk.
+All ages are welcome to join us for a special morning activity with holiday-themed crafts, a story, and refreshments.
+Registration is requested for this program; to register, please call 412-531-8754 or ask at the front desk.

-Dormont Public Library will be closed all day on Monday, May 27 in observance of Memorial Day.
-We will re-open with our regular hours on Tuesday, May 28.
+Dormont Public Library will be closed all day on Tuesday, December 24, and Wednesday, December 25 for the Christmas holiday.
+We will re-open with our regular hours on Thursday, December 26.

-The outside drop box will be open on library holidays; however, returns will not be processed until the following day.
+The outside drop box will be open during library holidays, but returns will not be processed until the day we re-open.
 To avoid fines, please return or renew your items ahead of time.

-The board and staff of Dormont Public Library would like to wish all of our patrons a safe and happy Memorial Day weekend.
+The board and staff of Dormont Public Library would like to wish all of our patrons a safe and happy holiday season and a happy New Year.

-Spanish Storytimes will now be held on the fourth Thursday of each month at 7 PM.
+Spanish Storytimes are held on the fourth Thursday of each month at 7 PM.
 This is an all-ages storytime, where stories are read in both Spanish and English.
 No registration is necessary for this program.